Developing RESILIENCE – Spiritual (Part 2)

 • Self-acceptance – we are the way God made us.
 Value that!

 Being in charge of our own life is one of the cornerstones of Resilience (R.).
 That’s balanced against Humility – knowing & accepting our imperfections as human beings, without self-condemnation.
 Resilient people do not aspire to perfection!
-True resilience is based in reality, & Higher Truth is that only Higher Power is perfect – no human can even aspire to it.
+True resilience is based in reality, & Higher Truth is that only Higher Power is perfect – no human can even achieve it.

 Perfectionism is a cognitive distortion (CD) many ACoAs are deeply committed to 😇 – from deep in the mind of our WIC.
 Catch yourself saying : “I don’t have to be perfect”.
 This implies you could be, you just don’t have to.
-NO – you can’t AT ALL.
+NO – you can’t be – AT ALL.

 Trying to be perfect is trying to be God!
 It’s true that not everyone believes in a Higher Power, but even on a psychological level – struggling to do the impossible always leads to disappointment, adding to our sense of abandonment.